The most common CBD questions answered

 The lack of substantial formal testing and evidence has not seemed to deter people from trying products with CBD for all sorts of ailments and malaises.

-While there is a plethora of ways to take CBD, the majority agree that it is mostly through vaping, ingestion of edibles or tinctures and topically applied creams and gels.
+While there are a plethora of ways to take CBD, the majority agree that it is mostly through vaping, ingestion of edibles or tinctures and topically applied creams and gels.

 In comparison, something edible like CBD brownies or candy might start its work in 30-35 minutes but might last much longer.